 So, why am I a realist?

-When a client tells me they are going to launch several new degree programs in the next 12 to 18 months, I ask why.
+When a client tells me they are going to launch several new products in the next 12 to 18 months, I ask why.
 And unless I hear that they did some research to identify the unmet demand in the market, I am unconvinced.
-They are usually all excited…and I am starting to contact various segments of the audience in order to figure out if the plan has the chance to work…or eat up limited resources.
+They are usually all excited…and I am starting to contact various segments of the audience to figure out if the plan has the chance to work…or eat up limited resources.

 So what about you?
 Optimist?
 Pessimist?
 Realist?
 A little of each?
 When it comes to running your business, do you fall in love with an idea and move forward without confirmation?
 Or do you ask a lot of questions, gather a lot of data and do a little analysis before moving forward with the more expensive resource investment?